How to write seo friendly content

 1. Nail the title!

-Including keywords in the title, and as close to the start of the title as possible, will improve your SEO.
+Including keywords in the title, and placing them as close to the start as possible, will improve your SEO.

-Make sure your meta descriptions are also in place and that they are well-formed.
-Although meta descriptions now have less of an impact on your overall rank, it's still worth the time to set them up correctly.
+Make sure your meta descriptions are also in place and well-formed.
+Although meta descriptions now have less of an impact on your overall rank, it’s still worth the time to set them up correctly.

-If you are a Wordpress user - Yoast makes this very easy and I highly recommend installing it on your site asap.
+If you're a WordPress user, Yoast makes this very easy, and I highly recommend installing it on your site ASAP.

 2. Size matters